Chauncey Lee: Service at Colebrook

-On February 12, 1800, Lee succeeded the younger Jonathan Edwards as pastor in Colebrook, Connecticut—in this post he stayed the longest, nearly twenty-eight years, and was most associated.
-He gained repute as an evangelist who employed serious but clear and striking language.
+On February 12, 1800, Lee succeeded the younger Jonathan Edwards as pastor of the Congregational church in Colebrook, Connecticut, where he would remain for the following twenty-seven years.
+During this time, he gained repute as an evangelist who employed serious but clear and striking language.
 He was chosen to deliver the 1813 Connecticut election sermon before the General Assembly, in which he invoked the Lord's Prayer to say, "religion is the only sure foundation of a free and happy government.
 It is the great palladium of all our natural and social rights ... if God be not in the camp, we have not reason to tremble for the ark".
-This speech would be cited in 1874 by the unsuccessful campaign for an amendment to the preamble that recognizes the primacy of God.
+This speech would be cited in 1874 by the unsuccessful campaign for an amendment to the Constitutional preamble recognizing the primacy of God.